NEW: Updated for the latest trends in 2020

-Whether you plan concerts, conferences, weddings, or fundraisers, social media event marketing is one of the most important factors in creating a successful event.
+Whether you plan concerts, conferences, weddings, or fundraisers, understanding how to promote your event on social media is one of the most important factors in creating a successful event.

-So maybe you already use social media to market your events, but it’s also one of the most evolutionary industries with constant updates and changes.
-Keeping up can be challenging.
+So maybe you already use social media during events, but it’s also one of the most evolutionary industries with constant updates and changes.
+Keeping up with new social media event marketing strategies can be challenging.

-So what does this mean for social media marketing?
+So what does this mean for social media and events?

-Now, more than ever you need to establish trust, transparency, and genuinely valuable content throughout each phase of your event marketing.
+Now, more than ever you need to establish trust, transparency, and genuinely valuable content throughout each phase of your event social media marketing.

 What do you feel more comfortable with?
 Chatting with a faceless logo or a living, breathing representative of a company?